 Most individuals with Turner syndrome remain unable to conceive children.
 In vitro fertilization (IVF) with a donor egg and an implanted pregnancy is sometimes possible.
 In most cases, these pregnancies carry risks and require close consultation with a patient’s healthcare team.

 Additional treatment is symptomatic and supportive.
 For example, thyroid hormone replacement therapy may be used to treat individuals with thyroid disease.
+Correction of hearing loss with hearing aids is another important intervention, which can help with learning and social interaction.

 Early intervention is important in ensuring that children with Turner syndrome reach their potential.
 Special services that may be beneficial to affected children may include special psychosocial support, speech therapy, and other such services.